QBDev0ps/DevOps-Cloud-projects/Project17.md

 ### Storage and Database Resources

-Now we are at the final stage of this project where we will be creating AWS storage and database resources namely Elastic File System (EFS) and [MySQL Relational Database System (RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html).
+Now we are at the stage of our project where we will be creating AWS storage and database resources namely Elastic File System (EFS) and [MySQL Relational Database System (RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html).

 #### STEP 1: Create Elastic File System (EFS).